incri/Task-Todo/README.md

 # Task Todo

-Task Todo is a simple and user-friendly web application that allows you to manage your tasks and to-do lists efficiently.
+Task Todo is a simple collection of endpoints that allows you to manage your tasks and to-do lists efficiently.
 With Task Todo, you can organize your daily tasks and mark completed tasks.

 ## Live Demo